ch4dum/Ball-collector-arm/README.md

 ### Modes of Operation

 1. **TeleOp Mode:** Allows manual control of the robotic arm.
-2. **Scan Mode:** Identifies and records the positions and colors of all balls.
-3. **SetHome Mode:** Returns the robotic arm to its home position.
+2. **SetHome Mode:** Returns the robotic arm to its home position.
-4. **Auto Mode:** Automatically performs the ball collection and placement tasks based on the user’s commands.
+3. **Scan AND Auto Mode:** Identifies and records the positions and colors of all balls and Automatically performs the ball collection and placement tasks based on the user’s commands.

 ### Simulation Environment